You Are From Canada and Want to Buy on Maui? Here's What You Should Know

 3. An Overview of the Process, Fees, and Taxes

 There are some aspects of buying real estate in the United States that differ from the process in Canada.
 For example, the transfer of the property and deed is completed through the service of a title company and an escrow officer.
 The escrow officer will communicate any identified issues related to the property’s title history and other relevant matters prior to closing.
-This process may take several weeks to complete, so the title process usually begins as soon as a property is placed under contract.
+This process may take several weeks to complete, so the title process usually begins as soon as a property is placed under contract in Hawaii.

 There are also taxes and fees that you may not be familiar with through your previous real estate experiences in Canada.
 When you buy property in the United States, you will be responsible for escrow fees and title insurance.
 You may also need to pay for the appraisal, attorney’s fees, and inspection either before or at closing.
+If you've purchased a property in Canada with a company like Precondo, then you have likely already encountered this.

 We also have HOA fees in all condo communities and in most residential subdivisions.
 These are known as Strata Fees in Canada but are essentially the same thing.
 They will typically cover a lot of inherent costs of ownership such as exterior insurance, water, landscaping, trash, sewer, etc.